joeldodich/zubridge/packages/electron/README.md

 ## How It Works

-Zubridge creates a bridge between your main process Zustand store and your renderer processes.
-The main process store acts as the single source of truth, while renderer processes receive synchronized copies of the state.
+Zubridge creates a bridge between your main process state and your renderer processes.
+The main process state acts as the single source of truth, while renderer processes receive synchronized copies of the state through a Zustand-like interface.

-Actions from renderer processes are sent through IPC to the main process, which updates the central store.
+Actions from renderer processes are sent through IPC to the main process, which updates the central state.
 These updates are then automatically broadcast to all connected renderer processes, ensuring consistent state throughout your application.

 <img alt="zubridge electron app architecture" src="https://raw.githubusercontent.com/goosewobbler/zubridge/main/resources/zubridge-electron-app-architecture.png"/>

 ## Features

-- Use Zustand seamlessly across main and renderer processes
+- **Zustand-like API** for state management across main and renderer processes
-- Single store workflow across the IPC boundary
+- **Framework-agnostic backend contract** that works with different state provider implementations
-- Type-safe state management between processes
+- **Type-safe state management** between processes
-- Automatic state synchronization across windows
+- **Automatic state synchronization** across multiple windows
-- Support for multiple windows and views
+- **Support for multiple windows and views**
-- Works with the latest [Electron security recommendations](https://www.electronjs.org/docs/latest/tutorial/security#checklist-security-recommendations)
+- **Works with the latest [Electron security recommendations](https://www.electronjs.org/docs/latest/tutorial/security#checklist-security-recommendations)**
+- **Flexible architecture options**:
-- Supports various Zustand patterns (store handlers, separate handlers, Redux-style reducers)
+  - Zustand adapter with support for store handlers, separate handlers, and Redux-style reducers
+  - Generic bridge for custom state management solutions
-- Handles thunks, inline actions, and action objects
+- **Rich action support** including thunks, inline actions, and action objects in both processes
-- Automatic cleanup for destroyed windows and error recovery
+- **Automatic cleanup** for destroyed windows and error recovery

 ## Installation